 - 7.1 Mansfield District Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers within the authority who have responsibility for the development and maintenance of the governance environment, the Corporate Assurance Manager's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 7.2 The process that has been applied in reviewing the effectiveness of the Council's governance framework includes: - The Council has carried out a self assessment of its compliance with the CIPFA Statement on the Role of the Head of Internal Audit in Public Service Organisations (2019 edition) and is fully compliant - The Corporate Assurance Manager's review of the Council's level of compliance with its adopted Local Code of Corporate Governance concluded that the overall level of compliance is high, although areas were identified where it was considered that there was an opportunity for further improvement. - The Corporate Assurance Manager has completed a review of the Council's ethical governance arrangements using good practice guidance as a benchmark, with an overall excellent assurance level being achieved - The Governance and Standards Committee monitors Members' compliance with the Code of Conduct and considers any action required from this monitoring.
-No significant issues have been identified - Update reports have been presented to Full Council during 2020/2021 in respect of Mansfield Homes Ltd, the Council's housing development company, to the period ending
+The review of effectiveness is informed by the work of the senior managers within the authority who have responsibility for the development and maintenance of the governance environment, the Corporate Assurance Manager's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 7.2 The process that has been applied in reviewing the effectiveness of the Council's governance framework includes:

-8 April 2021, including confirmation that the agreed governance arrangements have not been amended.

-- The Council's counter fraud and corruption strategy has been revised during 2020/2021 to ensure full compliance with the new Fighting Fraud and Corruption Locally (FFCL) 2020 strategy and CIPFA's Code of Practice on "managing the risk of fraud and corruption". - The Council's Fraud & Corruption Register was revised in September 2020 to reflect the effect of the Covid-19 pandemic upon potential areas of fraud - A review of the effectiveness of the Council's counter fraud and corruption arrangements has been undertaken and a counter fraud and corruption plan for 2021/2022 has been produced - A review of the Council's Strategic Risks and Opportunities Register has been undertaken during 2020/2021 and reported to the Governance and Standards Committee. - A review of the Council's corporate risk and opportunity management arrangements has been undertaken by the Corporate Assurance Manager with the findings to be reported to the Governance and Standards Committee on 14 July 2021. - The Council has a number of Overview and Scrutiny Committees which provide an overview and scrutiny role.
+- The Council has carried out a self-assessment of its compliance with the CIPFA Statement on the Role of the Head of Internal Audit in Public Service Organisations (2019 edition) and is fully compliant - The Corporate Assurance Manager's review of the Council's level of compliance with its adopted Local Code of Corporate Governance concluded that the overall level of compliance is high, although areas were identified where it was considered that there is an opportunity for further improvement. - The Corporate Assurance Manager has completed a review of the Council's ethical governance arrangements using good practice guidance as a benchmark, with an overall excellent assurance level being achieved - The Governance and Standards Committee monitors Members' compliance with the Code of Conduct and considers any action required from this monitoring.
+No significant issues have been identified - Update reports have been presented to Full Council during 2021/2022 in respect of Mansfield Homes Ltd, the Council's housing development company, to the period ending 8 March 2022, including confirmation that the agreed governance arrangements have not been amended. - The Council's counter fraud and corruption arrangements have been reviewed during 2021/2022 and a Counter Fraud Plan was approved to ensure full compliance with the Fighting Fraud and Corruption Locally (FFCL) 2020 strategy and CIPFA's Code of Practice on "managing the risk of fraud and corruption". - Reviews of the Council's Strategic Risks and Opportunities Register has been undertaken during 2021/2022 and reported to the Governance and Standards Committee. - A review of the Council's corporate risk and opportunity management arrangements has been undertaken by the Corporate Assurance Manager with the findings to be reported to the Governance and Standards Committee on 13 July 2022. - The Council has a number of Overview and Scrutiny Committees which provide an overview and scrutiny role.
 They can "call in" a decision which has been made by the Executive or an officer (where the decision is a key decision) but not yet implemented, to enable them to consider whether they consider the decision is appropriate.
-They also enquire into issues which are of local concern - The Governance and Standards Committee received a variety of reports during 2020/2021 both from internal assurance providers and from external audit in accordance with its terms of reference as detailed in the Council's constitution - Internal Audit is responsible for monitoring the quality and effectiveness of systems of internal control in line with its Charter - The Corporate Assurance Manager's Annual Report for 2020/2021 concluded that the Council's risk management, control and governance processes were effective and therefore an unqualified opinion was given. - The Local Government and Social Care Ombudsman's annual report was presented to the Audit Committee which detailed their findings in respect of complaints received by them in 2019/2020 with only two being upheld
+They also enquire into issues which are of local concern - The Governance and Standards Committee received a variety of reports during 2021/2022 both from internal assurance providers and from external audit in accordance with its terms of reference as detailed in the Council's constitution - Internal Audit is responsible for monitoring the quality and effectiveness of systems of internal control in line with its Charter - The Corporate Assurance Manager's Annual Report for 2021/2022 concluded that the Council's risk management, control and governance processes were effective and therefore an unqualified opinion was given. - The Local Government and Social Care Ombudsman's annual report was presented to the Governance and Standards Committee which detailed their findings in respect of complaints received by them in 2020/2021 with none being upheld